Applicants typically have many questions regarding law school. We have assembled a series of questions to assist you with your application process.

 CAS stands for the Credential Assembly Service.

-The Service assembles the following information in reports, which it sends to schools you apply to: Your report consists of data such as your undergraduate academic summary, your LSAT score(s), copies of your transcript(s), writing sample, and letter(s).
+The Service assembles the following information in reports, which it sends to schools you apply to: Your report consists of data such as your undergraduate academic summary, your LSAT score(s), copies of your transcript(s), writing sample, and letter(s) of recommendation.
 (Source: Law School Admission Council Website: LSAC.org)

-For more information on the CAS, please go to LSAC.org/jd/apply/cas.asp.
+For more information on the CAS, please go to LSAC.org/.

 There is no required or recommended undergraduate major or set of courses to prepare for law school.
 Students are admitted to law school each year from a wide range of academic majors.
 Some choose to major in somewhat traditional areas such as political science, English, history, etc. while others decide on subjects such as music, engineering and fine arts.
 It is recommended that you select a major and choose courses that are both challenging and of interest to you.
 For applicants to Loyola, the five most popular majors are economics, English, finance, political science and psychology.

-It typically takes three years to graduate from the full-time program and four years to complete the part-time program.
+It typically takes three years to graduate from the full-time program and seven semesters to complete the part-time program.
 This time frame does not include summer classes.

 ABOUT THE LSAT